Xunnamius/babel-plugin-transform-rewrite-imports/README.md

-Where `specifier` is the [import/export specifier][23] being rewritten, `capturingGroups` is a simple string array of capturing groups returned by [`String.prototype.match()`][24], and `filepath` is an absolute path to the file in which the rewrite is occurring. `capturingGroups` will always be an empty array except when it appears within a function value of a `replaceExtensions` entry that has a regular expression key. `filepath` is taken directly from `babelOptions.filename`.
+Where `specifier` is the [import/export specifier][23] being rewritten, `capturingGroups` is a simple string array of capturing groups returned by [`String.prototype.match()`][24], and `filepath` is the absolute path to the original input file being transformed by Babel. `capturingGroups` will always be an empty array except when it appears within a function value of a `replaceExtensions` entry that has a regular expression key.

 When provided as the value of `appendExtension`, a string containing an extension should be returned (including leading dot).
 When provided as the value